WEDDING PHOTOGRAPHY FAQ’s

 Can you carry a list of Pinterest Photos we want you to shoot?

-I don’t mind shooting a few images at your request, and giving me a heads up on people or moments that I may not understand, like a grandpa who is passing soon of cancer and needs some close photos with the bride dancing.
-Those are great, and I love hearing what is important to the family.
+Certainly, I don’t mind photographing a few images at your request, and giving me a heads up on people or moments that I may not understand.
+For example, a grandpa who is passing soon of cancer and needs some close photos with the bride dancing.
+Those are great images, and I love hearing what is important to the family.
 I also request a family list for the family formals time just after the ceremony.

 Can we meet with you?

-Yes, I would love to meet you both before booking and get to know you and your wedding plans.
+Absolutely, I would love to meet you both before booking and get to know you and your wedding plans.
 If you would like to travel to Sutter Creek, California, we can schedule when I’m in the area.
-Otherwise, most of my meetings happen online via Facetime or Skype since most of my couples live a myriad of U.S. locations, or I’m traveling.
+Otherwise, most of my meetings happen online via Facetime or Skype since most of my couples live a myriad of U.S. locations.
 Regardless of whether it’s in person or online, I require to meet before booking.

 How do we go about booking you?